 Filip Kovacevic is an adjunct professor in the Departments of Politics and International Studies.
 As a Montenegrin author, social justice activist, and geopolitical analyst, Prof. Kovacevic has lectured and taught across Europe, the Balkans, the former USSR, and the U.S., including two years at Smolny College, the first liberal arts college in Russia, operating under the auspices of St. Petersburg State University.
 He received fellowships from the Open Society Institute and the National Endowment for the Humanities.
 Prof. Kovacevic is a board member of the International Association for Intelligence Education (IAFIE) and a development director for the North American Society for Intelligence History (NASIH).

 - PhD University of Missouri-Columbia

-“Intelligence Services in Kazakhstan,” in Bob de Graaff, ed.
-Intelligence Communities and Cultures in Asia and the Middle East, Boulder, CO: Lynne Rienner, forthcoming in 2020.
+- “Intelligence Services in Kazakhstan,” in Bob de Graaff, ed.
+Intelligence Communities and Cultures in Asia and the Middle East, Boulder, CO: Lynne Rienner, 2020, pp. 177-196.

 - “How Russia Trains Its Spies: The Past and Present of Russian Intelligence Education” in Liam Gearon, ed.
 The Routledge International Handbook of Universities, Security, and Intelligence Studies.
 London and New York: Routledge, 2019, pp. 187-195.